 CASCW fulfills its mission by focusing its efforts around three primary areas: Professional Education, Outreach, and Research & Evaluation.

-- All children deserve competent and effective child welfare services to promote safety, well-being and permanency.
+- All children and families deserve effective child welfare services that promote safety, well-being, and permanency.

-- Effective child welfare workers require continual professional development that is financially, geographically and culturally accessible.
+- Skilled child welfare professionals require continual education and professional development that is financially, geographically, and culturally accessible.

-- Effective child welfare training, education, policy and evaluation is multidisciplinary, multicultural and collaborative in nature.
+- Effective child welfare training, education, policy, research, and evaluation are multidisciplinary, multicultural, and collaborative.

-- Policy makers and the public make effective decisions when provided with current, relevant, and accurate child welfare information.
+- Policymakers, child welfare leaders, allied professionals, and the public make effective decisions when they are provided with information that is current, relevant, and evidence-informed.

 Serving Child Welfare Workers and Researchers